Quick Answer

 Start with VHF/UHF.
 It covers 90% of what you’ll need for local emergency communication.
 Add HF later when you upgrade to a General license.

 • Budget option ($25–50): Baofeng UV-5R.
 It’s cheap, widely available, and gets the job done.
 Battery life is mediocre, so buy extras.
-Program it with CHIRP software (free) on a computer.
+Program it with CHIRP software (free) on a computer before you need it.

 • Mid-range ($150–200): Yaesu FT-65R.
-Better receiver, better build quality, easier to program.
-This is what I recommend for most beginners who want gear that will last.
+Better receiver, better build quality, easier to program under pressure.
+This is what I recommend for most beginners who want gear that’ll last.

 • Premium ($300+): Kenwood TH-D75A.
-Built-in APRS, excellent receiver, rugged.
+Built-in APRS, excellent receiver, rugged construction.
 Worth it if you’re serious about ham radio emergency preparedness long-term.

-• 1–2 spare batteries or a USB power bank with the correct adapter
+• 1–2 spare batteries or USB power bank with correct adapter

 • Aftermarket antenna (the stock rubber duck antenna is mediocre)